 If you are a higher (40%) or additional rate (45%) tax payer, you can claim even more tax relief on your pension contributions by filling out a self assessment tax return.
 Lastly, there is a junior version of the SIPP which works much the same as the above, but with an annual tax-free limit of £3,600.

-Tune in next week to find out what the actual investments are.
+Tune in next time to find out what the actual investments are.